-A&M-Commerce is regionally accredited by the Southern Association of Colleges and Schools and our Educator Certification Programs are accredited by the Texas Education Agency.
+A&M-Commerce is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Our educator certification programs are accredited by the Texas State Board of Educator Certification (SBEC).
 Professional certifications are available through several graduate programs administered by departments within the College of Education and Human Services.

 Resources and Important Information

 OFFICIAL NOTICE: TExES 291 Exam Phasing Out